 Let us show now another example.
 It is the case of two definitions stated by means of two different stereotyped formulae belonging to the lexicographic meta-language.
 Many verbs in the LPPL are defined by means of a formula beginning with "rendre" and many nouns with one beginning with "qui".
-The definitions selected for this example correspond to the entries publier I 1 and ajusteur I 1, which are represented at the definitory level using the meta-language attributes DEF-RENDRE and DEF-QUI respectively:
+The definitions selected for this example correspond to the entries publier I 1 and ajusteur I 1, which are represented at the definitory level using the metalanguage attributes DEF-RENDRE and DEF-QUI respectively:

-publier I 1: rendre public(publish: to make public)ajusteur I 1: qui ajuste des pièces de métal(metalworker:who adjusts pieces of metal)
+publier I 1: rendre public ajusteur I 1: qui ajuste des pièces de métal

-The frame corresponding to publier I 1 is the following:
+The frame corresponding to |publier I 1| is the following: